DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The question was no longer just what **The Reges** had done.
 It was what they were still doing.*

+# Chapter 17: Conquerors Playbook

-# Chapter 17: The Conquerors' Playbook
+### Chapter 17: The Conquerors' Playbook

 *Dr. Marcus Chen burst into the conference room three days after their discovery of the \*koryos system, his arms full of comparative mythology texts and his laptop displaying complex mythological charts.
 His eyes were bright with the terrible excitement of someone who had just decoded humanity's darkest secret.*